liberland/Constitution/Constitution.md

 ### Art.
 14
 ### Financing the Government

-The Government and all its organs and activities shall be financed in accordance with the Non-Aggression Principle, based on contractual relationships such as voluntary, project-based taxation based on consent, gifts, inheritances, and other instruments of voluntary commerce.
-The Government shall strive to keep its budget in surplus or balanced.
+1) The Government and all its organs and activities shall be financed in accordance with the Non-Aggression Principle, based on contractual relationships such as voluntary, project-based taxation based on informed consent, or gifts andinheritances.

+3) The Executive shall also finance the Government by using, renting, selling and holding Liberland-owned or Liberland-managed property

+5) The Government shall strive to keep its budget in surplus or at minimum balanced.

 Section 2
 ---------